LegitTalon/get-lifted/README.md

 const word = new String('hello')
 ```

-> Strings are a structure that represent generic data.
+> Strings are a type that represent generic data.

 ```js